China scrutiny fears hit Didi for fourth day

-July 8 (Reuters) - Shares of Didi Global Inc (DIDI.N) dropped for the fourth day in early deals on Thursday, along with other tech giants, on fears of a fallout from China's increased scrutiny on domestic technology companies and firms listed offshore recently.
+(Reuters) - Shares of Didi Global Inc dropped for the fourth day in early deals on Thursday, along with other tech giants, on fears of a fallout from China’s increased scrutiny on domestic technology companies and firms listed offshore recently.

-Secondary shares of other U.S.-listed Chinese tech giants including Alibaba Group Holding Ltd , JD.com Inc and Baidu Inc also fell in the range of 2.7% and 4.0%. read more
+Secondary shares of other U.S.-listed Chinese tech giants including Alibaba Group Holding Ltd, JD.com Inc and Baidu Inc also fell in the range of 2.7% and 4.0%.

 “There’s a lot of fear right now.
 It’s a sell-first-and-ask-questions-later approach,” said Dave Wang, portfolio manager at Nuvest Capital.